 - Identification of renal, urinary, hepatic, metabolic dysfunctions and drug use.

-Factors that can influence
+Factors that can influence the results

 - Erythrocytes: menstruation, intense exercise, smokers, prostatic infections, rapid lysis at a density below 1010 and pH> 7, bacteriuria (HB-like cataract secretory secreting strains).